IsItDanOrAi/ComfyUI-On-Set-Studio/README.md

 ## Why it exists

-Generative AI gets called slop, and often that's fair — because "a dog" typed into a box gives you *someone's* dog, not yours.
+Generative AI gets called slop, and often that's fair, because "a dog" typed into a box gives you *someone's* dog, not yours.
 No direction.
 No control.
 No authorship.

 Garbage in, garbage out.
-Most workflows start from the weakest possible input — a sentence — and then fight the results downstream.
+Most workflows start from the weakest possible input, a single sentence, and then fight the results downstream.
 On-Set Studio attacks the other end: **improve the output by improving the input.**

 This is the **A** in an A-to-B pipeline.
-Previsualization, image-to-image, image-to-video, video-to-video — whatever comes next in your workflow, this is where the shot gets decided instead of discovered.
+Previsualization, image-to-image, image-to-video, video-to-video, whatever comes next in your workflow, this is where the shot gets decided instead of discovered.
 Your blocking.
 Your lighting.
 Your lens.
 Your camera move.

->>> IMAGE: side-by-side — the staged scene in the editor → the generated result <<<
+>>> IMAGE: side-by-side, the staged scene in the editor → the generated result <<<

 ## Why not just use Blender or Unreal?